vibrationtoolbox/vibration_toolbox/CONTRIBUTING.rst

 Run -> Edit Configurations -> Add -> python tests -> pytest
 Then just set the path to the project directory.

-4. If the tests are passing, push your branch to github and then open a pull request.
+4. If the tests are passing, make a git pull to assure that your code is up to date with the master branch and that the code has no conflicts.
+After that, push your branch to github and then open a pull request.

 **Instructions bellow are directed to main developers**